 The changes in the Children and Families Bill affect the way children with special educational needs and disabilities (SEND) are supported in schools.
 The new approach began in September 2014 and places pupils at the centre of planning.
 The key principles of the new legislation are:

 Catchgate Primary School has fully adopted these changes and looks forward to working with pupils and parents/carers to ensure fully inclusive access to our education.

 The Special Educational Needs Co-ordinators (SENCo) are Mrs J. Shaw and Mrs J. McDonald who manages and co-ordinates all aspects of Special Educational needs and disability(SEND).

 The SENCo works closely with parents/carers, the Head, Class teachers and Teaching Assistants.
-She oversees the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.
+They oversee the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.

 They will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.